I. Purpose

 Exemptions

-A residential project on a site with three or fewer units is exempt from the significant alteration threshold.
+- A residential project on a site with three or fewer units.

-Developments on LTIC-eligible properties are exempt from the significant alteration threshold.
+- Developments on LTIC-eligible properties.
 Significant alterations do not trigger payment of LTIC; refer to PCC 17.88.090 and TRN-1.26 for information on when payment of the LTIC is required.

 Threshold Calculation

-The significant alteration threshold is defined in PCC 17.88.010 Definitions.
+Significant alterations are changes to property with a permit valuation equal to or greater than 35 percent of the assessed value of all improvements on the site.
+Mandatory improvements for fire, life safety and accessibility do not count toward the threshold.
+Repairs and maintenance to fix or mend a damaged or deteriorated structure or one of its constituent systems, or to prevent it from falling into a deteriorated condition, do not count toward the significant alteration threshold.
 The value of the alterations is based on the entire project, not individual building permits.
-Repairs and maintenance to fix or mend a damaged or deteriorated structure or one of its constituent systems, or to prevent it from falling into a deteriorated condition, do not count toward the significant alteration threshold.

 Improvement Requirements